GuruMedi7ation/palvelinten_hallinta/h2-infra-as-code.md

 ![bash_works_too](https://github.com/user-attachments/assets/31fa07a6-7324-4b1c-9a84-48e2d82c62bf)

 It seems like the **bash -c**-method ends up with salt interpreting this as two changes have been made, which is indeed correct!
+I tested out our old timestamp and it now produced **two changes were made**-effect.
+It's likely that the **one change was made**-case
+during our first run of our state was just an anomaly, likely because of the order of the commands that we executed on our state file.

+That was very cool!
+I look forwards to creating dynamic content in the future!

+## X)) Last but not least - we'll summarize some text as concisely as we can.